Rehabilitation and fitness for pets in Georgia.

-If your pet is recovering from surgery, suffering from pain, or simply not fit enough to enjoy life, GVR can help.
-We are a state-of-the-art veterinary rehabilitation clinic located at 1230 Johnson Ferry Place in Marietta, just north of Atlanta.
+If your pet is recovering from surgery, suffering from pain, or simply not fit enough to enjoy life, BluePearl Pet Rehab + Fitness can help.
+Formerly known as Georgia Veterinary Rehabilitation (GVR), we are a state-of-the-art veterinary rehabilitation hospital located at 1230 Johnson Ferry Place in Marietta, just north of Atlanta.
 Pets benefit greatly from rehabilitation, just like people.

 Animal rehabilitation in Marietta, GA.

 Our experienced team of veterinarians, vet technicians and support staff work closely together to provide the comprehensive, compassionate care your pet needs and deserves.

 BluePearl Pet Rehab + Fitness utilizes the latest techniques in Western and Eastern medicine to provide optimal, compassionate care in a state-of-the-art facility.
 We improve physical health, fitness, injury recovery, pain management and overall quality of life for our clients’ companion and performance animals.